-Many people suffering with addictions still gravitate towards 12-step programmes such as those used by Alcoholics Anonymous, Al Anon and others.
+Many people suffering from addictions still gravitates towards 12-step programmes such as those used by Alcoholics Anonymous, Al-Anon and others.
 These programmes, while somewhat dated, can be helpful and supportive for many.
 One limitation is that they depend on relinquishing control to a higher power, leaving those who cannot embrace such a concept seeking an alternative.

 The biggest advance in therapy in recent years has been the development of acceptance-based approaches, such as Acceptance and Commitment Therapy (ACT), Mindfulness and Acceptance Action Therapy (AAT).
 Acceptance-based approaches are changing the world of therapy, including addiction treatments.